Ucaly/garage-sale-service/README.md

 #### Virtual Enviornment

-We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Setting up a virtual environment is recommended.
+Instructions for setting up a virual enviornment can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+Once virtual environment setup and running, install dependencies by running:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages within the `requirements.txt` file.

 ##### Key Dependencies